komuw/sewer/docs/UnifiedProvider.md

         chal_types: Sequence[str],
         logger: Optional[LoggerType] = None,
         LOG_LEVEL: Optional[str] = "INFO",
-        alias: Optional[str] = None,
         prop_delay: int = 0
         prop_timeout: int = 0,
         prop_sleep_times: Union[Sequence[int], int] = (1, 2, 4, 8)
     ) -> None:

 The drivers' `__init__` methods accept only keyword arguments.
-Here we see that ProviderBase has become the final recipient of quite a few, mostly optional, arguments.
-This is the general form that Provider subclasses are expected to follow: explicitly list the arguments which that driver requires after the *, so they must be passed as keyword args, but give no default value so that they will be diagnosed as missing by the call protocol.
+We can see that ProviderBase has become the final recipient of quite a few, mostly optional, arguments.
+They ended up here because they are not specific to a subclass; a counterexample is the `alias` parameter, which is handled in `DNSProviderBase`.
+The conventions for ProviderBase and its subclasses are:
+- keyword only arguments (other than self, of course)
+- Required arguments never have a default value
+- Optional arguments must have a default, of course
+- Everything not explicitly handled is left to kwargs

+Conveniently, ProviderBase's __init__ demonstrates all of these aside from the use of kwargs (because it is the final base class, so any unrecognized arguments would be in error):
-Conveniently, ProviderBase's __init__ has instance of all the variations. chal_types is required, so it has no default value and will be diagnosed by Python itself.  logger/LOG_LEVEL are... weird.
+- chal_types is required, so it has no default value and will be diagnosed by Python's calling mechanism if omitted.
+- logger/LOG_LEVEL are...  weird.
 Without the legacy DNS providers I would be inclined to just require logger, pushing the job of setting up logging firmly back up the stack.
 As it is, logger cannot be required (yet), so both have defaults that work with the __init__ logic to setup logging as sanely as possible.
 Eventually LOG_LEVEL should get deprecated and then dropped, and logger is just required...

-alias and the prop_* arguments are all optional, and have default values that the engine code is designed to deal with - by disabling the optional behavior they control.
+- the prop_* arguments are all optional, and receive default values that the engine code is designed to deal with - by disabling the optional behavior they control.
 These are all parameters that were introduced for a lower-level driver or driverBase class, but which have migrated up to ProviderBase because they may apply to any sort of Provider.

-In all child classes, kwargs is expected to catch parameters that may need to pass up the Provider classes, and so it must be passed to super()__init__.
-It is allowed to add, change, or even remove items from kwargs if necessary - see the intermediate *ProviderBase classes.
+In all subclasses, kwargs is expected to catch parameters that may need to pass up the Provider classes, and so it must be passed to super()__init__.
+It is allowed to add, change, or even remove items from kwargs if necessary

+--- see the intermediate *ProviderBase classes.

 --- (see where for args documentation?
 DNS-Alias and DNS-Propagation & ???)